Victor Mulygin was born in Zlatoust, the Chelyabinsk Region. In 2007 graduated from the Perm State Choreographic College.

 In 2007–2008 underwent an internship at the Perm State Choreographic College, while being a ballet dancer of the Perm Opera and Ballet Theatre.

 In 2008–2017 — leading soloist of the Samara Academic Opera and Ballet Theatre.
 He has toured in Germany, Spain, Portugal, Italy, Finland, Czechia, China, Spain, Island, Mexico.
 Took part in a tour in Harbin (The People’s Republic of China), Seoul (South Korea) and at the Mariinsky Theatre (St Petersburg) as a member of the Ballet Company of the Primorsky Stage.

 Since February 2017 he has been an artist of the ballet company of the Primorsky Stage of the Mariinsky Theatre.
 Since November 2017 he became a soloist.

-Le Corsaire (Conrad); сhoreography by Eldar Aliev (using fragments of Maurius Petipa’s choreography),
+Le Corsaire (Conrad), сhoreography by Eldar Aliev using fragments of Maurius Petipa’s choreography;

 Coppelia (Franz); choreography by Alexander Gorsky,

-Anyuta (Student); choreography by V. Vasiliev,
+Anyuta (Student); choreography by Vladimir Vasiliev,

-Chopiniana (The Youth); choreography by Mikhail Fokine,
+Chopiniana (The Youth); choreography by Michel Fokine,

 Pas de deux of Diana and Actaeon from La Esmeralda; choreography by Marius Petipa, revised version by Yuri Burlaka,